Styner2023/Styner2023/README.md

 - **Facilitated** referrals and connected individuals with appropriate resources for recovery, ensuring thorough assistance.
 - **Collaborated** with team members to ensure comprehensive support and efficient coordination for affected households.

+## 🎤 Public Speaking & Community Engagement 🎤
+- **Public Speaker** at UCLA and Bishop O’Dowd High School: Speak to 25-30 students every month on topics such as social justice, climate change, and mental health.
+- **Active Participant** at Canticle Farm: Engaged in community activities focused on social justice and environmental sustainability.
+Learn more about the community [here](https://canticlefarmoakland.org/about/).

+## 🌐 Language Skills 🌐
+- **English**: Fluent
+- **Dutch**: Fluent
+- **French**: Beginner